 As you age, the cost of your car insurance might change.
 As a young driver, you’ll pay more than an experienced, older driver.
 This is because younger drivers are more prone to accidents.
 The Insurance Institute for Highway Safety reports that the crash rate for teen drivers is four times higher than for drivers 20 years old or older.

-Car insurance companies know teen drivers are less experienced and riskier to insure.
-Ohio drivers aged 30 to 60 have the lowest average auto insurance rates at $1,384 annually.
+Auto insurance companies understand that teenage drivers typically have less experience and pose a higher risk to insure.
+In Ohio, drivers aged 30 to 60 enjoy the lowest average auto insurance premiums, at $1,384 annually.

 Drivers aged 16-19 pay $3,313 more for car insurance than Ohio drivers aged 30-60 per year.